appium/appium-uiautomator2-driver/README.md

 --- | ---
 appium:disableSuppressAccessibilityService | Being set to `true` tells the instrumentation process to not suppress accessibility services during the automated test.
 This might be useful if your automated test needs these services. `false` by default appium:userProfile | Integer identifier of a [user profile](https://source.android.com/devices/tech/admin/multi-user).
-By default the app under test is installed for the currently active user, but in case it is necessary to test how the app performs while being installed for a user profile, which is different from the current one, then this capability might come in handy.
+By default the app under test is installed for the currently active user, but in case it is necessary to test how the app performs while being installed for a user profile, which is different from the current one, then this capability might come in handy. appium:newCommandTimeout | How long (in seconds) the driver should wait for a new command from the client before assuming the client has stopped sending requests.
+After the timeout the session is going to be deleted. `60` seconds by default.
+Setting it to zero disables the timer. appium:skipLogCapture | Skips to start capturing logs such as logcat.
+It might improve network performance.
+Log-related commands won't work if the capability is enabled.
+Defaults to `false`.

 ## Element Attributes